TRECN/node-js/readmeNode.txt

 __filename =  file name
-require = function to use modules (CommonJs) module = info about current module(file) process = infor about env where the program is being executed
+require = function to use modules (CommonJs) module = info about current module(file) process = info about env where the program is being executed